KrishnaMehta123/TestPublicIntegration/docs/Clever.AI/designer-agent/index.md

 ---
 # Overview

 **Designer Agent** helps you instantly create, edit, or refine images for your Push Notification campaign, all within CleverTap, without the need for external design tools.
-It combines advanced AI capabilities with your Brand Kit to generate on-brand, campaign-ready visuals quickly and efficiently.
+It combines advanced AI capabilities with your [Brand Kit](https://docs.clevertap.com/docs/brand-kit) to generate on-brand, campaign-ready visuals quickly and efficiently.
 This makes it easier for teams to design creative images directly in the campaign editor, reducing dependency on design teams and accelerating go-to-market time.

 > 📘 Private Beta
 >
 > This feature is released in Private Beta and is enabled for select customers only.
 To enable this feature, contact your Customer Success Manager.
->
-> Designer Agent is available in Push Notifications, for accounts where push templates are enabled.
-This feature will soon be expanded to other messaging channels.

 # How Designer Agent Works